 Blue crabs may not be as synonymous with the Hudson River as they are with Chesapeake Bay — but plenty of these colorful crustaceans live in the estuary’s brackish waters, with some even found as far north as the federal dam in Troy.
-Right now, female blue crabs are on the move, seeking out mates.
+In late June, female blue crabs will be on the move, seeking out mates.
 That’s step one in a dynamic process that will ensure future generations of these fascinating creatures.
 How fascinating?
 Check out some of our favorite facts.

 Female blue crabs, called “sallys,” are slightly smaller than the males (aka “jimmys”).
 As they grow, crabs periodically molt, shedding their thick outer shell.
 Over the course of their three- to four-year lifespan, sallys typically molt 18 to 20 times; jimmys, 21 to 23 times.
 It takes about 48 hours for the new shell to harden completely, so blue crabs must find a place to hide from fish, birds, and other predators when molting occurs.